Libiš

 Libiš is a municipality and village in Mělník District in the Central Bohemian Region of the Czech Republic.
-It has about 2,300 inhabitants.
+It has about 2,400 inhabitants.

 Etymology

 The name was derived from the personal name Libich.

 Geography

 Libiš is located about 18 km north of Prague and creates a conurbation with the neighbouring town of Neratovice.
 It lies in a flat landscape in the Central Elbe Table.
 The Elbe River flows along the municipal border.
 Part of the Úpor – Černínovsko Nature Reserve is located in the municipal territory.

 History

 The first written mention of Libiš is from 1323.
-Until the end of the World War I, it was purely an agricultural village.
+Until the end of World War I, it was purely an agricultural village.

+Demographics

+Economy

+A large part of the premises of the Spolana chemical factory is located in the territory of Libiš.

+Transport

+The I/9 road (the section that connects the D8 motorway with Mělník) passes through the municipality.

 Sights

 There are two churches in Libiš.
-The Church of Saint James the Great was built int he Gothic style in 1391 and modified in the 16th and 17th centuries.
+The Church of Saint James the Great was built in the Gothic style in 1391 and modified in the 16th and 17th centuries.
 A separate wooden bell tower stands next to the church.

 The Evangelical church was built in the Baroque style in 1789–1803.